reekta92/clin/README.md

 # DESCRIPTION
-A very simple CLI notes program programmed in C# and .NET SDK 9.0, needs to be added to the "Path" variable to make it usable from terminal.
+A very simple CLI notes program programmed in C, needs to be added to the "Path" variable to make it usable from terminal.

 # Adding program to the path on Windows: